fwiko/bind-keylogger/README.md

 To run the client without building an executeable the `start.bat` script can be used.
 This will require a virtual environment to be created and all necessary dependencies installed.

-*To set up the client to run on systems that may not have python installed*
+*A virtual environment can also be used to run the client to run on systems that may not have python installed*

 #### 1. Setup and activate virtual environment
 ```console